Nass2912/JsTheWeirdParts/README.md

                 Determines which operator function gets called first when there are multiple operators on a single line ( higher precedence wins)

             Associativity
-                Basically, what order operators are exceuted or called. left to right or right to left when functions have same precedence
+                Basically, what order operators are exceuted or called left to right or right to left when functions have same precedence.
                 find on this link the order preferences for js https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_precedence#table